pepkit/divcfg/README.md

 	export LOOPERENV=path/to/compute_config.yaml
 	```

-	In this repository are a few files that set up configuration at places where looper is in use:
+	In this repository are a few files that set up configuration at places where looper is in use.
+Just point LOOPERENV to the appropriate one of these if there's a match:
 	 * `rivanna.yaml`: Supercomputer at University of Virginia
 	 * `cemm.yaml`: Cluster at the Center for Molecular Medicine, Vienna
 	 * `nih.yaml`: Biowulf2 cluster at the NIH
 	 * `stanford.yaml`: [Sherlock](http://sherlock.stanford.edu/mediawiki/index.php/Current_policies) cluster at Stanford

-3. If the existing config files do not fit your environment, you will need to edit the config file to match your environment by following these instructions:
+	 And that's it, you're done!
+If the existing config files do not fit your environment, you will need to edit the config file to match your environment by following these instructions:

 ## Configuring a new environment

 Look at the examples files in this repository (start with the default [compute_config.yaml](compute_config.yaml) and customize for your compute environment.
-Likely, the only thing you will need to change is the name of your submit partition.
+Likely, the only thing you will need to change is the `partition` variable, which should reflect your submission queue or partition name used by your cluster resource manager.
 For example, if you make your environment config file say:

 ```
 compute: